schulle4u/multideck/docs/documentation-en.md

 ### General

 * Language: Sets the program language.
-* Number of Decks: Any number of decks between 1 and 10 can be selected here.
+* Number of Decks: The number of decks shown in the main window.
 * Theme: Sets the default appearance of the program.

 ### Audio